hyundai-robotics/doc-hrscript/9-file/2-load-save/README.md

 ﻿# 9.2 Load/Save

-Explains the statements that load/save files into/from the memory of the Hi6 controller's MAIN module.
+Explains the statements that load/save files into/from the memory of the ${cont_model} controller's MAIN module.